 The FMS is a required part of the Self-Determination program by California law.
 The FMS representative must be part of an agency that contracts with the regional center for services.
 The FMS representative cannot be a parent or family member of the participant on the Self-Determination program.

 At this time, we do not know when the Self-Determination program will begin.
-There are still a lot of unanswered questions.
-Things like:
+And what the final rules about the program will be.

 However, as we wait for more information about the Self-Determination program, TCRC is involved with the Self-Determination Committee through the Association of Regional Center Agencies (ARCA) to provide information and suggestions to the Department of Developmental Services about the program.

-Thank you for your interest in Self-Determination and please check the Self-Determination page on the DDS website at: www.dds.ca.gov/sdp/SDPUpdates.cfm for the most recent updates.
+Thank you for your interest in the Self-Determination program and please check the Self-Determination page on the DDS website at: www.dds.ca.gov/sdp/SDPUpdates.cfmfor the most recent updates.

 For more information, click on the links below: